Parisson/TimeSide/README.rst

 Architecture
 ============

-The streaming architecture of TimeSide relies on 2 main parts: a process engine including various plugin processors written in pure Python and a user interface providing some web based visualization and playback tools in pure HTML5.
+The streaming architecture of TimeSide relies on 2 main parts: a processing engine including various plugin processors written in pure Python and a user interface providing some web based visualization and playback tools in pure HTML5.

 .. image:: https://raw.github.com/yomguy/TimeSide/master/doc/slides/img/timeside_schema.png